Skip to content

 Love the Look of Marble?
 Go Quartzite Instead

 Here’s why you should install quartzite kitchen countertops—you get the luxurious veining of marble without the downsides.
 White quartzite, in particular, is nearly indistinguishable from marble to the untrained eye.
-It offers the same elegance—without the etching or chipping that marble is known for.
+It provides the same elegance—without the etching or chipping that people associate with marble.

 Beyond white, quartzite comes in a range of beautiful tones and patterns, each slab one of a kind.
 That’s part of the charm—no two kitchens will ever look exactly alike.